alan-maguire/wss/README.md

 [testmem.c](./testmem.c) is a simple program that allows us to manipulate the RSS and WSS of a workload, either together or separately.

-It simply allocates a specified number of pages, then touches a subset of them (every 1, every 4, etc).
-It can be run in a loop with a specified delay;
-for example to allocate 65536 pages and touch every one:
+It simply allocates a specified number of pages via mmap(), then touches a subset of them (every 1, every 4, etc).
+It can be run in a loop with a specified delay; for example to allocate 65536 pages and touch every one:

 ```
 $ ./testmem 65536 1